 For example, we have worked with long-term unemployed people, in Sant Feliu de Llobregat; unemployed people, retirees and citizen organizations, in Santa Coloma de Gramenet, and young people at risk of exclusion, in the Besòs-Barcelonès North axis.

-- “Expert in maintenance of urban gardens, composting centres and gardening” pre-labour course (ASSÍS green), 250 hours, promoted with the ASSÍS Reception Centre and intended primarily to people in situation of homelessness.
-The main objective of the course, recognized as a university extension diploma by the UB (30 ECTS credits), is to be a tool for the involvement, empowerment and training of students in order to improve, in this way, their possibilities to access the labour market.
+Since 2013, the UB Solidarity Foundation has run in Barcelona the “Technician in maintenance of urban gardens, composting centres and gardening” pre-labour course, 250 hours, promoted with the ASSÍS Reception Centre and primarily intended to people in situation of homelessness.
+The main objective of the course, recognized as a university extension diploma by the UB (30 ECTS credits), is to be a tool for the involvement, empowerment and training of students in order to improve their chances to access the labour market.

 Natural solutions for a sustainable development in the world

-Beyond social agriculture, the UB Solidarity Foundation also promotes other types of natural solutions for a sustainable development in different countries around the world.
+Beyond social agriculture in Catalonia, the UB Solidarity Foundation also executes international cooperation projects that, through nature-based solutions, promote sustainable development and social resilience in different countries around the world.

-- Senegal: Between 2016 and 2018, together with the Gaston Berger University (UGB) of Saint-Louis (Senegal), two projects were carried out based on the implementation of low-cost, environmentally sustainable techniques and technologies to contribute to the sustainable management of waste water and sanitation services in the Saint-Louis region with the ultimate aim of improving the quality of life and well-being of the population.
+- Senegal: From 2016 to 2025, together with the Gaston Berger University (UGB) and Món-3 foundation, the UB Solidarity Foundation has carried out international cooperation projects based on the implementation of low-cost, environmentally sustainable technologies to contribute to the sustainable management of waste water and sanitation services in the Saint-Louis region, with the ultimate aim of improving the quality of life and well-being of the population.